So you are new to YOGA but are curious and yet apprehensive about how to get started? Why not share the experience and get your kids involved as well?

 As an example - You can plan to use your office (lock the door and tell your assistant that you are on a very important conference call – no disturbing no matter what).

 STEP 2: Find 2 time-slots per day that can realistically work.
-We recommend to start first thing in the morning on weekdays and do it consistently (recommend to read The Art of Managing Stress article).
+We recommend starting first thing in the morning on weekdays and do it consistently (recommend to read The Art of Managing Stress article).
 Next, find an appropriate timeslot on Weekends to involve your kids at least 2 days a week (Saturday, Sunday).

 STEP 3: Involve your kids on weekends to create a bonding exercise and to help them focus their extra energy in the right direction (or lack of energy if they are in their teens).